-As we discussed in part 2 of this series, even the largest and oldest companies are facing a new B2B selling environment where “old school” marketing and sales just doesn’t work like it did.
+As we discussed in part 2 of this series, even the largest and oldest companies are facing a new B2B selling environment where the “old school” approach to buying stages in the marketing and sales funnel just doesn’t work like it did.
 Companies that talk to their prospects instead of listening and working with changing customer requirements are starting to lose out.

 Large B2B corporations are often filled with silos.
 Corporate marketing, product marketing, sales development, field sales and other groups may all be talking to prospects and customers without regard for the overall conversation.
 A lot of disjointed noise doesn’t make for a great customer experience and prospects are screening it out.